FrancescoPrete/Exotic-Option-Pricing/README.md

 To price exotic options using Monte Carlo simulations or Finite Difference Methods, the system must be modeled under the risk-neutral measure $\mathbb{Q}$.
 By invoking **Girsanov's Theorem**, the drift of the underlying asset is shifted from $\bar{\mu}$ to the risk-free interest rate $r$.

 Since volatility is not a traded asset, the market is incomplete, requiring the definition of the market price of volatility risk, $q(S_t, v_t, t)$.
-To maintain mathematical parsimony and focus on numerical engine efficiency, we assume the market price of volatility risk to be zero:
+To maintain mathematical parsimony we assume the market price of volatility risk to be zero:

 $$q(S_t, v_t, t) = 0$$